A recent PS5 event was very enlightening, with players now knowing more about what Sony's new console will have on the hardware side.

 PS5 vs Xbox Series X release date

-Microsoft blinked first in the console release date battle, revealing that the Series X would launch in November 2020.
-This is the first time either company have committed to a release date more specific than the ‘Holiday 2020’ time frame.
+Microsoft blinked first in the console release date battle, revealing that the Series X would launch on November 10th, 2020.
+This was the first time either company have committed to a release date more specific than the 'Holiday 2020' time frame.

 PS5 vs Xbox Series X - which new console to choose?